clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 future default configuration values easier.

-The :file:`config-fragment` is the only file that is modified and is eventually merged or overlaid with the main :file:`.config`.
+The :file:`config-fragment` is the only file that is modified and is eventually merged with the main :file:`.config`.